 I am featured in the Art & Museum Magazine Spring 2019 issue which is now live.
 ‘Butterfly and Bee’ an interview with Derek Culley is on pages 36-37.
 You can also find it on their website in the Spring 2019 issue #familyofficemag

-QSS has moved to a new location- The Arches Centre 11-13 Bloomfield Avenue Belfast BT5 5AA To arrange a studio visit please email email@example.com
+QSS has moved to the location- The Arches Centre 11-13 Bloomfield Avenue Belfast BT5 5AA To arrange a studio visit please email firstname.lastname@example.org

 I have received a Preliminary Certificate of Proficiency in Beekeeping from the Federation of Irish Beekeepers’ Associations.
 Here is Colour Palette (Infinity Farm) commissioned by Infinity Farm for the rooftop of the Skainos Centre.
 They promote the health and wellbeing of urban communities by connecting organisations, people, plants and bees in Belfast.